Master of Science in Computational Epidemiology and Systems Modeling

 Program Prerequisites

 Epidemiology is a discipline strongly rooted in the life sciences and quantitative analysis.
-Applicants should have a strong interest in quantitative science and health; an undergraduate degree in engineering, social, life or applied quantitative sciences, mathematics, statistics or public health; and, ideally, should have taken courses in calculus, linear algebra, statistics and/or programming.
+Applicants should have a strong interest in quantitative science and health.
+Most applicants have an undergraduate degree from social, life or applied quantitative sciences, engineering, mathematics, statistics, or public health.
+While this program has no specific required courses, ideally students would have taken courses in calculus, linear algebra, statistics, and/or programming.

 Faculty and Research